DiscountGrocery/myopia-wiki/README.md

 # myopia-wiki
- A wiki related to an eberron-based pathfinder 2e campaign.
+ A wiki related to an Eberron-based pathfinder 2e campaign.

 - **-Myopia**
 	- **-Characters**